Environmental Science (MS)

 • A semester of environmental processes

 Strong background in data analytics and problem-solving using computers is desired.
 International applicants should have completed these requirements prior to applying.
-For the domestic applicants however, the requirements of water resources and environmental processes courses, can be completed by taking the courses below in the first offering of the course after enrollment for the MS. degree.
+For the domestic applicants however, the requirements of water resources and environmental processes courses, can be completed by taking the course below in the first offering of the course after enrollment for the MS degree.